adamserafini/ni-recommend/README.md

 ## How it Works

-The task is an example 'Item-based Collaborative Filtering on Unary Data'.
+The task is an example of 'Item-based Collaborative Filtering on Unary Ratings'.
 Each movie is represented as a binary vector of N dimensions where N is the number of users.
 Each element(n) of the movie vector is either 0 or 1 depending on whether the user(n) has expressed a preference for the movie.